JetBrains/gradle-changelog-plugin/README.md

 **This project requires Gradle 6.6 or newer**

-> **TIP:** Upgrade Gradle Wrapper with `./gradlew wrapper --gradle-version 7.3`
+> **TIP:** Upgrade Gradle Wrapper with `./gradlew wrapper --gradle-version 7.4.2`

-A Gradle plugin that provides tasks and helper methods to simplify working with a changelog that is managed in the [keep a changelog][keep-a-changelog] style.
+A Gradle plugin providing tasks and helper methods to simplify working with a changelog that is managed in the [keep a changelog][keep-a-changelog] style.

 ## Table of contents